 Where will the dog go when/if you go on holiday?

-If you would like to offer a home to any of the dogs then please complete our application form in the first instance.
-A volunteer will then call you to discuss your situation.
-Please do be patient as our rescue is run by volunteers, many of whom work full time.
+If you have answered YES to all the above and you are ready to start the process then click the box below and complete our application form.
+Once this is received a volunteer will call you to discuss your situation when we have a suitable dog.
+Please do be patient as our rescue is run by volunteers many of who work full time.

 Frequently Asked Questions